 One way internet providers make money is to sell you more internet bandwidth than you genuinely need.
 Your ISP will attempt to sell you a gigabit worth of bandwidth on the premise that bigger is always better.
 While it’s nice to have a blazing fast gigabit connection, some that have it may never actually use it.

-Consider that Verizon Fios sell it’s 100 Mbps service $40 cheaper per month than it’s Gigabit Connection and Comcast’s Xfinity sell bandwidth at a similar discount.
-Not buying the fastest internet connection is a great way to save money when you cut the cord.
+Consider that Verizon Fios sell its 300 Mbps service for $40 cheaper per month than its Gigabit Connection, and Comcast’s Xfinity sells its internet plans at a similar discount.
+Not buying the fastest internet connection is a great way to save money when you cut the cord on cable.

-What is a Good Internet Speed
+What is a Good Internet Speed For Streaming

 Here are some rough estimates of the bandwidth you need for everyday activities.

-- 1Mbps – Web Surfing, Podcast Listening, Social Media, or most music streaming.
+- 1 Mbps – Web Surfing, Podcast Listening, Social Media, or most music streaming.

-- 2-3Mbps – Watching a standard definition video listing to lossless music
+- 2-3 Mbps – Watching a standard definition video (480p)

-- 5Mbps – Watching an HD video
+- 5 Mbps – Watching a 720p/1080p HD video (recommended)

-- 16 Mbps – Watching a 4K Video*
+- 16 Mbps – Watching a 4K Video (recommended) *

 Keep in mind that these speeds are per activity.
-So if you see your household watching two 4K movies simultaneously while you have 5 devices surfing the web, you’ll need at least 37 Mbps.
+So if you see your household watching two 4K movies simultaneously while you have five devices surfing the web, you’ll need at least 37 Mbps.

 Download vs Upload Speed

-When your ISP advertises internet speed, you will generally see two numbers like 50/50 or 100/3.
+When your ISP advertises internet speed, you will generally see two numbers, like 50/50 or 100/3.
 The first number is the available speed for downloading, while the second is the speed available for uploading.
 Most households will only be concerned with the first number or download speed.
 However, those that frequently upload data to the internet may want to be aware of the upload speed of their internet connection.

-So How Much Bandwidth Do You Need
+So How Much Bandwidth Do You Need For Streaming

-For example, the most bandwidth intensive task an Amazon Alexa or Google home device will do is stream music.
+For example, the most bandwidth-intensive task an Amazon Alexa or Google home device will do is stream music.
 Therefore, assign a value of 1 Mbps to each.
 Most smart devices without a screen will need 1 Mbps or less.
 Most will need a small fraction of that value, but rounding up will build in a bandwidth cushion.

 Then look at your other more interactive devices.
 Smart TV’s like a Roku TV that streams 4K video in will need around 16 Mbps.
-Laptops and PC’s will likely need 5 Mbps each for HD video.
-Now, from the list of interactive devices figure out how many could possibly run simultaneously based on the number of family members in the house.
+Laptops and PCs will likely need 5 Mbps each for HD video.
+Now, from the list of interactive devices, figure out how many could possibly run simultaneously based on the number of family members in the house.

 50 Mbps is All Most Household Need

-While there are rare activities like torrenting, 4K online gaming, and downloading games and applications from the internet, generally a 50 Mbps download connection will be more than enough for the average U.S. household regardless of what your ISP tries to tell you.
+While there are rare activities like torrenting, 4K online gaming, and downloading games and applications from the internet, generally, a 50 Mbps download connection will be more than enough for the average U.S. household regardless of what your ISP tries to tell you.

 *Netflix claims we need 25 Mbps for UHD 4K.
-However, they also quote that 4K UHD required 7 GB per hour.
+However, they also quote that 4K UHD requires 7 GB per hour.
 7 GB per hour translates to 15.93 Mbps, which is why we used 16 Mbps for UHD.